fetlang/fetlang/docs/variables.md

 Neutral - `THEY`/`THEMSELF`/`THEIR`/`THEIR OWN`
 Nonperson - `IT`/`ITSELF`/`ITS`/`ITS OWN`

-`HIS` and `HIS OWN` are the possesive versions of `HIM` and `HIMSELF`, respectively. `HIMSELF` is reflexive. `HIM` is objective.
+`HIS` and `HIS OWN` are the possessive versions of `HIM` and `HIMSELF`, respectively. `HIMSELF` is reflexive. `HIM` is objective.

-Male, female, and neutral are used for human-ly named variables, like `Sasha Grey`
+Male, female, and neutral are used for humanly named variables, like `Sasha Grey`
 Nonperson is used for object-ly named variables, like `violet wand` N/A is used for non-nouns